stevegrunwell/wp-password-generator/readme.txt

 = How does the plugin generate passwords? =

-WP-Password Generator un-obtrusively injects a "Generate Password" button into /wp-admin/user-new.php.
+WP Password Generator un-obtrusively injects a "Generate Password" button into /wp-admin/user-new.php.
 When the button is clicked, an Ajax call is fired off to /wp-content/plugins/wp-password-generator/wp-password-generator.php, which returns a randomly-generated password.

 As of version 2.2, WP Password Generator calls the pluggable `wp_generate_password()` function (which is the same function WordPress uses to create new passwords for users who have clicked "Forgot password?").
 This function can be overridden in a theme or plugin, if desired (see "Can I change the way my passwords are generated?" below).